 The childminder demonstrates a genuine commitment to inclusion.
-She works closely from the start to ensure that she is aware of and able to support children's individual needs.
+She works closely with parents from the start to ensure that she is aware of and able to support children's individual needs.
 Parents are invited for introductory meetings where they receive copies of all relevant policies and procedures and the childminder discuses her practice.
-Consequently, they are well informed about the service she provides and speak very highly of the care and learning she delivers.
-Parents are kept up to date about their child's learning and care through daily verbal feedback and regular access to their child's development file.
-Children take home favourite toys and jigsaws, this helps parents to get involved in their child's learning.
-Currently, the childminder has no children who access the Early Years Foundation Stage (EYFS) at other settings.
-However, she demonstrates a positive attitude towards sharing information to ensure continuity of learning and care.
+Consequently, they are well informed about the service she provides.
+Parents are kept up to date about their child's learning and care through the effective use of daily diaries and regular access to their child's development file.
+The childminder works closely with parents to involve children's experiences from home in their learning, for example, children bring toys from home into her setting and the childminder encourages parents to share 'things we care about'.
+This helps to involve parents further in their child's learning.
+The childminder has developed positive relationships with staff at local nurseries and play groups.
+However, she has not further developed her procedures to share information about children's individual learning and development with other providers of the EYFS in order to fully promote continuity of care and learning.

-The childminder demonstrates a very positive attitude towards developing her practice and promoting outcomes for children.
-She attends regular training, works closely with early years advisors and has made effective use of the Ofsted self-evaluation form to identify areas for improvement.
-However, she has not considered procedures to involve parents and children in the process to further develop her self-evaluation.
-The childminder has fully addressed the recommendation raised at the previous inspection, this helps to safeguard children.
-Play opportunities are enhanced as resources, time and space are used to good effect at the childminder's home, for example, the childminder makes good use of time when babies are asleep to do one to one activities with other children.
+The childminder demonstrates a positive attitude towards developing her practice and promoting outcomes for children.
+She has made effective use of the Ofsted self-evaluation form to identify areas for improvement and discusses practice with other childminders and other professionals.
+Comment books are used to gather feedback from parents in order to further support the childminders evaluation of her practice and she has recently developed a parental questionnaire.
+The childminder has fully addressed the recommendations raised at the previous inspection, this helps to safeguard children.
+Play opportunities are enhanced as resources, time and space are used to good effect at the childminder's home.
+This enables children to move around the setting confidently and make choices about their learning and play.
+Currently, no children with special educational needs and/or disabilities attend the setting.
+However, the childminder demonstrates a positive attitude towards ensuring that all children are fully included and to gathering all relevant information from parents in order to meet individual needs.